To Prologue or not to Prologue: How to Draft the First Scene of Your Novel

 - Think about how this intro will lead up to the inciting incident (foreshadowing works well here).

 - Consider letting the reader know the most important thing about your protagonist and story in the first paragraph.

 - Remember to open with a hook.

 Try outlining the scene in complete sentences and mapping the setting if you get stuck at any point.
-If you encounter writer’s block, pause for a few breaths to visualize your scene, picturing what it would be like to be standing there.
-Try to engage all five (ok maybe 3-4) senses, and keep in mind the feelings (mood) you want to conjure for your reader.
+If you do encounter writer’s block, pause for a few breaths to visualize your scene, picturing what it would be like to be standing there.
+Try to engage all five (ok maybe 3-4) senses and keep in mind the feelings (mood) you want to conjure for your reader.

 Culminating exercise: A first draft of your opening scene

 Now that you have an idea for how and where you want to begin your story, it’s time to begin drafting your first page, paragraph, and opening line.